Denoising the Future: Top-p Distributions for Moving Through Time: Hidden Markov Models Generalizing Dynamic Models

 \section{Hidden Markov Models Generalizing Dynamic Models}

-In this section, we lay the foundation for our top-$p$ modeling.
+In this section, we lay the foundation for our top-$p$ approaches.
 We introduce HMMs as a representative of dynamic PGMs.
-An HMM consists of two random variables per time step: One for the state and one for the observation, e.g., the weather condition and whether we see a person wearing a raincoat.
+An HMM consists of two random variables per time step: One for the state and one for the observation (c.f.
+Figure~\ref{figure:hmm}), e.g., the weather condition and whether we see a person wearing a raincoat.
 The probability of an observation depends only on the current state and the probability of the next state depends only on the current state:

-\begin{definition}[Hidden Markov Model~\cite{hmm}] A \emph{Hidden Markov Model} consists of two series of random variables $(S_t,O_t)_t$ over a set $S$ of states and $O$ of observations, where $S_t$ denotes the state in time step $t$ and $O_t$ the respective observation.
+\begin{definition}[Hidden Markov Model~\cite{hmm}] A \emph{Hidden Markov Model} consists of two series of random variables $(S_t,O_t)_t$ over a set $S$ of states and $O$ of observations, where $S_t$ denotes the state random variable in time step $t$ and $O_t$ the respective observation random variable.
 The probability $P(O_t \mid S_t)$ of an observation depends only on the current state.
 The probability distribution over the states is given as the temporal behavior $P(S_t \mid S_{t-1})$ and a prior $P(S_0)$.
 The semantics for a time step $t$ is thus given by

-where $S_t$ is the distribution specifying the probabilities $s_t$ for each state $s \in S$. \end{definition}
+where $P(S_t)$ is the distribution specifying the probabilities $s_t$ for each state $s \in S$. \end{definition}

-We illustrate the definition of an HMM with our introductory example: \begin{example} In each time step, the \emph{state} is the weather condition.
+Figure~\ref{figure:hmm} shows the graphical representation of an HMM.
+We illustrate the definition of an HMM with our introductory example:

+\begin{example} In each time step, the \emph{state} is the weather condition.
 The \emph{observation} is the probability of wearing a raincoat.
 Table~\ref{table:simple_weather} gives the state transition probabilities.
 The initial state distribution is uniform.
 The probability of wearing a raincoat is the sum over the \emph{rainy} conditions light rain, heavy rain, and thunderstorm.
+Thus, the probability of not wearing a raincoat is the sum over all other conditions, partly cloudy, foggy, and sunny.
 When it is sunny, the probability of partly cloudy in the next time step is $0.3$.
 The probability of wearing a raincoat when it is sunny is $0.35$. \end{example}